INTRODUCTION TO THE MICHIGAN POWER RATING (MPR)

 How do I read the school schedule page?

 The schedule at the top of the page shows the date and opponent for all scheduled games, and results for games already played.
 If results are missing, click “Submit Score” to add a game score.

 Below the game schedule is the MPR Calculator.
 The calculator is split into three sections.
 The first section shows the three MPR component scores for the team, as well as the team’s current MPR score.
-The second section shows the MPR information for the team’s opponents.
-Specifically, for the opponents the team has already played (actually, for games where scores have been submitted).
+The second section shows the MPR information for the team’s opponents – specifically, for the opponents the team already has played (actually, for games where scores have been submitted).
 Only these games are included in the MPR calculation.
 The third section highlights future opponents.
-The MPR data for future opponents are not used in the MPR calculation for the team.
+The MPR data for future opponents is not used in the MPR calculation for the team.